ibm-js/delite/docs/migration.md

 	or `data-dojo-mixins`.
 3. Since each widget defines and loads its own CSS, you don't need to manually include dijit.css or claro.css;
    also, the theme is determined automatically so you don't need to add `class="claro"` to the `<body>` node.
+4. In dijit you could alter when the "change" event fired by setting the `intermediateChanges` flag to true or false.
+In delite, there are two separate events: "input" and "change".
+Listen to the "input" event to get notifications as the user is changing the value (for example, as the user is dragging the slider), and listen to the "change" event to get a notification  when the user has finished changing the value (for example, mouseup on a slider).
+Also note that the "change" and "input" events only fire when the user changes the value, not when the value is changed programatically.

 ## Notes for widget authors